 - DCPS selective high school or program (grades 9–12)

 You do NOT need to submit an application if you will:

 For each student, you may apply to as few as one, or as many as 12 schools.
 You cannot apply to more than 12 schools.
-The more choices you list, the better the chance of getting a match to a school.
+Click here to view lottery data from prior years, including seats made available in the lottery by school and grade.
+The more schools you apply to, the better the chance of getting a match to one of your school choices.
 However, only apply to schools you want your child to attend.

-- Students should rank schools in the order they like most to increase their chances of being matched to their desired school.
+- Students should rank schools in the order they prefer to increase their chances of being matched to their desired school.

 - Students who apply early get no advantage in the matching process.

 The lottery program follows the below process for all schools:*

 The program assigns each student a random lottery number and attempts to match each student with their 1st choice first.
 If the program is unable to match a student at their 1st choice, it will then attempt to match them at their 2nd choice, then their 3rd, and so on in the order listed on the application.
 However, when it compares two students who have applied to the same school option, the decision is based on two criteria:

 (1) The students’ lottery preferences at that school (e.g., sibling preference); and

 The student’s ranking of the schools is critical – it informs the order that the algorithm tries to match students in.
 However, it is not a factor in whether the student should or will get matched.
 In other words, the system does not try to fill a school’s seats with students who ranked them highest first.
 This is why the system is strategy-proof and why students are best served by ranking schools according to their true preference.